szelongq/tp/docs/UserGuide.md

 ## Quick start

-1. Ensure you have Java 11 or above installed in your computer.
+1. Ensure that you have Java 11 or above installed in your computer.
 If you do not have Java 11, you can install it [here](https://www.oracle.com/java/technologies/downloads/).

 2. Download the latest `HeRon.jar` from [here](https://github.com/AY2122S1-CS2103T-F11-3/tp/releases).
 The picture below shows a portion of the download page which you can download HeRon. <br>